AdobeDocs/experience-platform.en/help/xdm/ui/fields/map.md

 ## Next steps

 After reading this document, you are now able to define map fields in the Platform UI.
-Remember that fields can only be added to schemas through the use of classes and field groups.
+Remember that you can only use classes and field groups to add fields to schemas.
 To learn more about how to manage these resources in the UI, see the guides on creating and editing [classes](../resources/classes.md) and [field groups](../resources/field-groups.md).

 For more information on the capabilities of the [!UICONTROL Schemas] workspace, see the [[!UICONTROL Schemas] workspace overview](../overview.md).